Walking through your local supermarket, scanning the aisles for items on your shopping list, a plethora of confusing buzzwords are thrown at you.

 So What Should You Buy?

 It’s a widespread misconception that natural products are always as healthy as organic products.
 However, this couldn’t be further from the truth, as organic products are free of synthetic pesticides, antibiotics, and hormones.
-Natural products may still contain these ingredients and therefore may not be as healthy.
+Natural labeled products may still contain these ingredients and therefore may not be as healthy.

 An “organic” label is a stamp that lets consumers know that this product is inspected and regulated in every step of its production.